nitinkc/nitinkc.github.io/_posts/Java/2023-11-24-exceptions.md

 Handling exceptions in Java is typically done using try, catch, and finally blocks.

 # Try with resources

+The `try-with-resources` syntax introduced in java 7, automatically closes all resources opened in the try clause.

+This feature is known as automatic resource management

 Resources are automatically closed at the end of the try block with `try-with-resources`.
 This simplifies resource management and reduces the likelihood of resource leaks.

+Only try-with-resources statement is permitted to omit both the catch and finally blocks {: .notice--info}

+The resources created in the try clause are **only in scope within the try block**.

+### AutoCloseable
+Java Commits to closing any resource opened in the try-with-resource block.

+For this reason the resource must be **closeable**.
+Auto Closeable interface has only one method `close()`

+Checked Exception thus have to give a catch block

 ### Basic File Reading
 ```java